johnsamuelwrites/wdprop/README.md

 * Improve search results
 * Support search and language parameter in URLs ([classes,class,search].html)
 * Search and Navigate WikiProjects
-* Visualize path of translation
+* Visualize path of translation and provenance information